koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 # Artifact Signing for plugin developers

-🌠 Latest update: Feb 19, 2026 by [Cecill Etheredge](https://github.com/ijsf).
+🌠 Latest update: Apr 30, 2026 by [Cecill Etheredge](https://github.com/ijsf).

 This guide covers the steps necessary to set up a modern code signing flow using **Artifact Signing** (formerly Azure Trusted Signing) on Microsoft Windows, for example as part of a automated build or CI process.
 It is primarily meant for developers that are working on audio plugins and apps and covers a few specifics on things such as AAX code signing, PACE wrapped binaries, with the hope that it will be useful for some.